1.1. In these Rules, the following words and expressions have the following meanings:

 15.6.
 An unmarked blood shirt is also required by every team at every Match.

 15.7.
-Clubs wishing to make alterations to their Authorised Kits after the date set by the Board under Rule 16.1 above, must make an application to the Board.
+Clubs wishing to make alterations to their Authorised Kits after the date set by the Board under Rule 15.1 above, must make an application to the Board for their prior written approval.
 The Board may require all Players participating in Matches to carry the League’s and/or a League sponsor’s logo on both sleeves of their shirts.

 15.8.
 Each Home Club must ensure that sufficient ball kids and/or other personnel are on duty at each Match to ensure a speedy and safe return of the football to the field of play.
 The colours of the clothing worn by any such ball kids and/or other personnel for each Match must not clash with those of either of the competing teams or Match Officials.